 4. It’s amazing how much you can save when you’re not buying ready-made packed lunches.
 You’re throwing away £1,288 if you buy your lunch out every day according to Phil Daoust’s article in The Guardian.
 Total annual save = £1,288.

-5. One of the best things about working from home is being able to stay in your PJs.
-You will also save a fortune not having to buy office attire.
-Even on a budget I used to spend around £1,200 on work clothes every year, if not more.
+5. One of the best things about working from home is being able to stay in your PJs (just dress smartly from the waist up if you have a Zoom meeting).
+You can save a fortune not having to buy office attire – even on a budget I used to spend around £1,200 on work clothes every year, if not more.
 Total annual save = £1,200.

 6. Many people who work from home manage to completely eliminate childcare costs.
 Though be warned – trying to meet a deadline when kids are playing up isn’t a walk in the park!
 That said, you should be able to avoid any Professor Robert Kelly moments (the one where his kids come into the room mid BBC interview) once you get into a routine.
 Total annual save = £3,000.